FctsFxns/schultzen-web/_works/ElPesoDeMisVecinas.md

 In this context, hosting is not imposed but learned: it emerges through the negotiation of presence, trust, and proximity within already existing forms of exchange, support, and interdependence.

-**Form**
+**Forms**

 The research is translated into performative, visual, and narrative forms:

-A performance: Las voces de mis vecinas stages fragments of the collected voices through singing, performative narration, and vocal composition
+**Performance**: Las voces de mis vecinas stages fragments of the collected voices through singing, performative narration, and vocal composition

-Drawings: series of 18 white-on-black ink drawings that translate the shared experiences into visual forms, condensing gestures, movements, and emotional states into symbolic compositions
+**Drawings**: series of 18 white-on-black ink drawings that translate the shared experiences into visual forms, condensing gestures, movements, and emotional states into symbolic compositions

-Animation documentary (12 min): an unpublished short film structured as a musical composition, in which the songs and drawings developed during the research become the primary narrative material.
+**Animation documentary** (12 min): an unpublished short film structured as a musical composition, in which the songs and drawings developed during the research become the primary narrative material.

-Notebook: a working and narrative space in which fragments of text, reflections, and observations are gathered, tracing the development of the project and its encounters
+**Notebook**: a working and narrative space in which fragments of text, reflections, and observations are gathered, tracing the development of the project and its encounters

-A publication: structured through the format of recipes, bringing together songs, writings, and narratives as scores for transmission.
+**Publication**: structured through the format of recipes, bringing together songs, writings, and narratives as scores for transmission.
 Developed through the encounters, it reconfigures lived experiences into instructional and poetic forms, articulating a multiplicity of voices and their resonance.

 These forms do not document the encounters directly, but re-articulate them across different media: voice, image, and writing; allowing experiences to remain open, embodied, and in transformation.